Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluation Setup

 The signal-to-noise ratio (SNR) is a measurement used to quantify the level of a signal relative to the level of the background noise.
 Usually, as done in this work, the ratio is measured in decibels ($dB$).
-To evaluate the perturbation's loudness, we measure the UAP's distortion $P_\delta$ with respect to the original audio sample $P_{signal}$ as:
+To evaluate the perturbation's loudness, we measure the UAP's distortion $P_\delta$ with respect to the original audio sample $P_{s}$ as $SNR_{dB} = 10 \cdot \log_{10}{({P_{s} \backslash P_\delta})}$.
 We use the SNR to evaluate the perturbation's distortion with respect to the Speaker's signal in the real world.
-The higher the SNR ratio is, the less distortion the perturbation causes.
+A higher SNR ratio indicates a lower distortion.